khemrajshrestha471/RESTFUL-and-SOAP/README.md

 # SOAP Math Service

-This repository provides a simple SOAP-based Math Service with operations for basic arithmetic functions.
+The code at `server.js` provides a simple SOAP-based Math Service with operations for basic arithmetic functions.
 The service includes the following operations:

 - Addition
 - Subtraction